Resparing/vkdt/DOCUMENTATION/Window.md

 ### Introduction

 The VKDT Window is a abstraction over the GLFW Window Pointer, it is found in the `vkdt/window.h` header file.
 All debugging methods are printed with `std::cout`, all runtime errors are thrown with `throw std::runtime_error()`.
-These errors can be caught and debugged with a try-catch with a `const std::exception&`
+These errors can be caught and debugged with a try-catch with a `const std::exception&`.

 <br>